-Have you ever been on a top of the mountain that you always wanted to climb whenever you see it?
+Have you ever been to a top of the mountain that you always wanted to climb whenever you see it?

-I was dreaming of climbing a beautiful mountain which caught my eyes while travelling to Kandy by train.
+I was dreaming of climbing a beautiful mountain that caught my eyes while traveling to Kandy by train.

-After reading few articles and a research few of my friends planned to visit this beautiful mountain called as Alagalla, which is known as Potato Mountain because of the shape of the mountain.
+After reading a few articles and a research few of my friends planned to visit this beautiful mountain called Alagalla, which is known as Potato Mountain because of the shape of the mountain.

-We started our journey from Fort railway station in a sunny Saturday in last month, March 2017.
+We started our journey from Fort railway station on a sunny Saturday last month, March 2017.

 Train departure from Fort railway station around 6.55 in the morning.

-After 2 hours ride among the beautiful scenarios besides the railway tracks we arrived “Ihalakotte” railway station around 9.30 am.
+After 2 hours ride among the beautiful scenarios besides the railway tracks, we arrived at “Ihalakotte” railway station around 9.30 am.

-First thing we did was meeting the station master and get confirmed that there are no other trains coming towards Kandy on that way as we were planned to walk down to “Gangoda” station passing a railway tunnel.
+The first thing we did was meeting the station master and get confirmed that there are no other trains coming towards Kandy on that way as we were planned to walk down to the “Gangoda” station passing a railway tunnel.

 Since walking on the railway tracks are prohibited station master advised us to walk next to the tracks, and he was so helpful and informed us that there will be a train to Colombo around 4.30 in the evening if we get down from the same route.

-Also he gave a mobile number of a tuk tuk driver in case if we miss the train.
+Also, he gave a mobile number of a tuk-tuk driver in case we miss the train.

 We thanked him and started to walk down to Gangoda station.

-Even it is bit hard in the beginning from the Gangoda side, hike will be easy from the midway since there are concrete steps built by villagers to visit the temple on the top of Alagalla.
+Even it is a bit hard at the beginning from the Gangoda side, the hike will be easy from the midway since there are concrete steps built by villagers to visit the temple on the top of Alagalla.

 There is a small shop near the station where you can have hoppers or tea as breakfast before starting the climb.